 July 10, 202

 1st T20/ Sri Lanka vs Bangladesh; 7.30pm July 13, 2025

 2nd 7201 Sei Lanka vs Bangladesh; 7.30pm

 July 16, 2025 Jrd T20/ Sri Lanka vs Bangladesh; 7.30pm

 EXPLORE SRI LANKA | JULY 2025 - 7

 Art and Music

 Art

-Till July 7 Depths of Silence Manaram Gamage presents his solo exhibition.
-Depths of Silence is a sustained inquiry into the solitary human figure-explored not as an ideal-ised subject, but as a vessel shaped and moulded by lived experiences.
-Through a deeply intuitive sculptural practice that blurs the boundaries between figuration and abstraction, Gamage harmesses the raw resistance of materials, such as resin and cement, to give form to intangible as resin and cement, to give form to intangible emotional states.
+Till July 7 Depths of Silence

+Depths of Silence Manaram Gamage presents his solo exhibition.
+Depths of Silence is a sustained inquiry into the solitary human figure-explored not as an ideal-ted subject, but as a vessel shaped and moulded by lived experiences.
+Through a deeply intuitive sculptural practice that blurs the boundaries between figuration and abstraction, Gamage harmesses the raw resistance of materials, such a seals and camend to obter form to interchibe. as resin and cement, to give form to intangible emotional states.
 Paradise Road Saskia Fernando Gallery.